Ryan McMahon Player Props: Rockies vs. Astros

-The Colorado Rockies, including Ryan McMahon (.150 batting average in his past 10 games), battle starter Hunter Brown and the Houston Astros at Coors Field, Tuesday at 8:40 PM ET.
+Ryan McMahon -- .200 average over his past 10 games -- will be in action for the Colorado Rockies against the Houston Astros, with Brandon Bielak on the hill, on July 19 at 3:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Yankees.
+He had a one-hit showing in his previous game (1-for-4) against the Yankees.

 Ryan McMahon Game Info & Props vs. the Astros